Shrimp Fajita Sheet Pan Dinner

 Our 4 year-old Great Pyrenees, Gus, is a unique, floppy, special boy.
 He's admittedly one of the most spoiled, pampered, and catered-to 100+ pound animals on the planet …but that's why he chose us.
 My family holds firm to the belief that our animals choose US.
 They all have their own story of how they found us, too.
 My mom's first miniature schnauzer, Max, was the ugliest, most scraggly, grumpiest little dude you'd ever laid eyes on.
 He'd had a rough start to life and was pulled from a massive flood in Houston, TX.
 My mom, who worked for the Humane Society at the time, took a liking to the gnarly guy.
 She was the *only* human Max would let come near him – so, she took it as a sign that Max had chosen her.
 She scooped him up while my dad was away on a business trip (a lovely display of ask for forgiveness vs. permission), showered him with love, and within a year, the neglected pup blossomed into one of the most loving, loyal, entertaining members of our family.
 We're all so grateful Max chose my mom.

 Flash forward many years later, my then boyfriend (now husband), Austin, and I decided to visit a no-kill shelter near College Station, TX.
 Though the puppies and small dogs living in the inside kennels were cute, I was drawn to the large outside pens.
 I caught sight of a giant white bear of a dog.
 Walking over to the sweet animal, he was the only large dog who didn't bark or shy away.
 He took me in with his great big brown eyes and leaned into the fence hoping for a little human contact.
 This great big sweet boy both broke and expanded my heart.
-I hadn't ever seen a dog like him and I feel deeply in love.
+I hadn't ever seen a dog like him and I fell deeply in love.
 We left the shelter that day and the great big boy haunted my thoughts.
 A few days later, I called the shelter back to find that he'd been adopted …he wasn't our pup, but he was the first Great Pyrenees mix I'd met.
 My search for Gus (or Gus's search for us) officially began.

 Gus was born on a ranch in South Texas along with 10 other brothers and sisters.
 His mom and dad were hard-working ranch dogs, defending the flocks from coyotes at night.
 The litter of pups were meant to help populate the next generation of ranch hands, but a few of the pups were made available to close friends and family.
 The ranch owners were the parents of a friend from college and, as luck/Facebook would have it, we were able to connect and they invited me to come visit.